Olympus PEN-F vs Panasonic G90

 It is notable that the G90 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The PEN-F lacks such a headphone port.

-Both the PEN-F and the G90 are recent models that are part of the current product line-up.
-The G90 replaced the earlier Panasonic G80, while the PEN-F does not have a direct predecessor.
+The G90 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what is the bottom line?
 Is the Olympus PEN-F better than the Panasonic G90 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.